gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Open with guide.md

 4. Pass the data from the extension to the main app

 Here we connect the share extension directly to the main app using `AppGroups` and `UserDefaults`.
-Add [AppGroups](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups) to the capabilities of both the extension and main using the same app group.
+Add [AppGroups](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups) to the capabilities of both the extension and main app using the same app group.

 Check the example [here](https://github.com/gini/gini-mobile-ios/blob/main/BankSDK/GiniBankSDKExample/GiniBankSDKShareExtension/ShareViewController.swift#L33)